Fellow of the CCS FAQs

 Are there annual dues associated with the fellowship?

-Apart from the application fee of $200, there are no annual dues.
+Apart from the application fee (see on the form), there are no annual dues.
 However, Regular Members must continue to pay their annual dues.
 If dues remain unpaid, the member is no longer entitled to use the FCCS designation and their name will be removed from the list of Fellows on the web site; and after 2 years, members must reapply for Fellowship including the application fee.

 Where do I submit my application for FCCS?